ecshreve/toolbox/README.md

 - Installs `go` under `/usr/local/go`
 - Installs executables under `/home/eric/go/bin` <!--is this true?-->
 - Install path is defined in `config_vars.yml`

-### _dev roles

-These aren't fully integrated yet, some are just for fun, some are planned to be integrated into the main playbook.

 **`ansible-navigator`**